daniel-soaress/daniel-soaress/README.md

   <img src="https://media.giphy.com/media/L8K62iTDkzGX6/giphy.gif" width="400px" align="right" alt="Coding GIF">
 </p>

 Hello there, I'm Daniel 🌱, a **Frontend Developer** passionate about tackling new challenges and exploring the latest technologies.
-Whether you're here to learn more about my projects or to connect for collaboration, I'm thrilled to have you.
+Whether you're here to learn more about my projects or to connect for collaboration.

 ### About Me
 - 💼 Currently focusing on frontend development with expertise in HTML, CSS, JavaScript, PHP, and SQL.